bytedance/byteps/bytescheduler/README.md

 For tensor partitioning, you need to partition the model manually.
 For reference, we have a quick patch [benchmarks.patch](examples/tensorflow/benchmarks.patch) for [tensorflow/benchmarks](https://github.com/tensorflow/benchmarks), which adds partitioning to weight variables of large fully-connected layers.

-## Priority Scheduling
+## Communication Scheduling

 One of the unique things about ByteScheduler is its ability to schedule communication with tensor partitioning.

-See [here](docs/priority-scheduling.md) for full details and tweaking instructions.
+See [here](docs/scheduling.md) for full details and tweaking instructions.

 ## Debugging